ranakashrf-cell/Calculator-with-python/README.md

 Modern dark theme with colored buttons

 How to Run:
 Make sure Python 3 is installed.
+Run the file with:Calculator with python by Ranak.

 Notes:
 Click the buttons or use the keyboard to calculate. % is purple, 0 is normal size, and = is bigger for easy use.